Yannix/ImprovedZipArchive/README.md

 **Warning:**

 ImprovedZipArchive is **EXPERIMENTAL**.
-ImprovedZipArchive is free software (LGPL) and comes with ABSOLUTELY NO WARRANTY.
+ImprovedZipArchive is free software (BSD) and comes with ABSOLUTELY NO WARRANTY.

 **Requirements:**